versionone/continuum-cli/README.md

 ### Configuration File

-A configuration file option is available to save common options (url, credentials, etc).
+Alternatively configuration file option is available to save common options (url, credentials, etc).
 The file, .catoclient.conf, is in json format, and is looked for in your $HOME directory (~/.catoclient.conf).
 Any values entered in this file become defaults for all commands.
 Typically this will include the url and access_key.